BBVA/kapow/docs/source/examples/https_mtls.rst

 Using HTTPS and mTLS with *Kapow!*
 ==================================

-*Kapow!* can be accesed over HTTPS and use mTLS for authentication.
+*Kapow!* can be accesed over HTTPS and use mutual TLS for authentication.
 Right now there are two possibilities to configure HTTPS/mTLS on a running server.

 .. note::